 Relocate Your Router

-Placing your router in an open area — higher rather than lower, think shelves and upper floors in a central location — may be the easiest fix of all in figuring out how to improve a weak WiFi signal.
+Reposition your router to a central, elevated, and unobstructed location, and reboot your router to clear its cache.
+Higher rather than lower, think shelves and upper floors in a central location — may be the easiest fix of all in figuring out how to fix weak WiFi signal.

 3. Address WiFi Interference and Channel Issues